-Project Type Size Typical Pay Items Projects with striping All Use pay items with pay unit by the length (63401 and 63402 pay items).
+Project Type Size Typical Pay Items Projects with striping All Use pay items with pay unit by the length (63401 LNFT and 63402 MILE pay items).
 Do not use pay items with GAL units (63404 items).
-Refer to FP-14 Subsection 634.12 for guidance on quantity measurement.
+Type B is the most common pavement marking typed used on CFL projects.
+Refer to FP-24 Subsection 634.13 for guidance on quantity measurement.